 Step 10

-When analyzing network errors, it is useful to delete some entries in the Router.
+When analyzing network errors, it is helpful to delete some entries in the Router.
 One of these is to delete NAT records.

-You can use in privileged configuration mode to delete NAT records that occur on the router.
+You can use [ clear ip nat translations * ] in privileged configuration mode to delete NAT records that occur on the Router.

 Step 11

-In privileged configuration mode, you can see that records delete when you run the show ip nat translations command.
+In privileged configuration mode, you can see that records are deleted when you run the show ip nat translations command.

 Step 12